Kensico Cemetery

 How does Kensico Cemetery spend its money?

 Kensico Cemetery directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Kensico Cemetery tax-deductible?